topeju/GpxRunParser/README.md

 Current features
 ----------------

-* Parses a single GPX file and outputs statistics in a simple HTML file beside the GPX file.
+* Parses all GPX files in a directory and outputs statistics in simple HTML files beside each GPX file.
 * Calculates time elapsed in each heart rate zone (zones specified using a command line parameter).
 * Calculates time elapsed at different paces (bins specified using a command line parameter).
 Note that the pace is calculated using two consecutive track points, which isn't very high quality due to GPS accuracy issues.